 Update: There have been some changes to immigration made by the government of Canada in order to slow the spread of the Coronavirus.
 Learn about the impact the Coronavirus has had on Canadian Immigration here.

 Immigration to Canada is not easy.
 There are many steps one has to take in order to successfully apply and get approved for Canadian immigration.
 Also, the process can take a number of months and in some cases a few years.
 But if you know what options are available, you can improve your chances of success and avoid “pitfalls”, frustrations and delays.
 If you are interested in learning more about the basics of immigration to Canada, visit our main Canadian immigration page.
 Here, you can learn how to immigrate to Canada through permanent residence, working, visiting, and even studying in Canada.

-How to Immigrate to Canada: 5 Options for Migrating in 2021
+How to Immigrate to Canada: 5 Options for Migrating to Canada in 2021

 1. Express Entry Program